Indonesia plans more tax breaks to lift GDP growth

 The government raised the price threshold at which luxury sales tax is applied to houses and apartments to support the property sector and encourage home buying, according to a statement posted on the website of the office of the cabinet secretary on Wednesday.

-Bank Indonesia is expected to keep its benchmark interest rate steady at a policy review to be concluded later on Thursday, but it may begin to follow other Asian central banks by cutting later this year, a Reuters poll showed.
+Bank Indonesia kept its benchmark interest rate steady at a policy review that concluded on Thursday, although a Reuters poll showed that it may begin to follow other Asian central banks by cutting later this year.
+REUTERS